gici-uab/v2f_codec/v2f_prototype_c/docs/user_manual.md

 #### `compressed_file`

 The sequence of input samples can be split by the encoder into one or more blocks of contiguous samples maintaining a raster, BSQ ordering.
 This sequence of blocks is compressed maintaining that same order.

 Each block is compressed independently, producing a `block envelope` as a result.
 The contents of `compressed_file` are the concatenation of these envelopes.

 The contents of each `block envelope` are as follows:

 - `compressed_bitstream_size`: 4 bytes, unsigned big-endian integer.
   Number of bytes in the `compressed_bitstream` field, defined below.
+  If this value is zero, it indicates a shadow region that has not been compressed and is intended to be reconstructed as all zeros.

 - `sample_count`: 4 bytes, unsigned big-endian integer.
   The total number of input samples in the original block.
 Not to be confused with the number of emitted codewords.

 - `compressed_bitstream`: `compressed_bitstream_size` `bytes`.
   It contains the compact representation of the data in the block.
   Its format is bit-precise defined by the input, the employed `v2f_codec` and any modifier options.
   This format is a succession of fixed-length V2F tree node indices, each of which represents one or more coded symbols.
+  This field is only present if compressed_bitstream_size is not zero.

 ### Usage example